fbernutz/dev-notes/README.md

 ## Table of contents

+[[iOS] Localizing for plurals and variant widths using a stringsdict file](#ios-localizing-for-plurals-and-variant-widths-using-a-stringsdict-file)\
 [[iOS] Target Environment Simulator](#ios-target-environment-simulator)\
 [[Xcode] Weird problems with IBDesignable](#xcode-weird-problems-with-ibdesignable)\
 [[iOS] Delay requests while searching using GCD](#ios-delay-requests-while-searching-using-gcd)\